Winter wildlife at Croome

-Croome is a haven for wildlife during the winter months and a visit to our bird hide or walk around the parkland gives you a chance to spot many.
+Croome is a haven for wildlife during the winter months and a visit to our bird hide or walk around the parkland gives you a chance to spot many of our wildlife residents.

 Winter is often thought of as a quiet time for wildlife, as creatures hibernate or migrate for the winter but there's still plenty of wildlife to spot if you know where to look.